CareSet/Zermelo/README.md

 	$ php artisan install:zermelo
 	$ php artisan install:zermelobladetabular

+When you install the zermelobladetabular package, Just Say No to 'replace' all those files EXCEPT:
+	'The [zermelo/tabular.blade.php] view already exists'  Y  (replace it!)
+	'The [zermelo/layouts/tabular.blade.php] view already exists.'
+Y  (replace it!)

 ### Creating Your First Report
 1. In order to get your first report, you need to create a report file.
 The easiest way to create an new report file is to run: